20 Sep 2024

 Look beyond parks

 Hackney isn’t only focusing its greening efforts on parks.
 Creative interventions like parklets, green roofs and street-level planters blend nature with the urban environment in residential areas.
-For example, the council has committed to planting 5,000 new trees on streets by 2022.
 Residents can experience greenery on their doorstep, not just in conventional spaces such as parks.

 Making the funding work

-There is a compelling financial case for preserving green spaces and increasing access.
-In London alone, better physical health tied to green spaces could save £580m a year, with a further £370 million saved by contributing to better mental health.
+There's a compelling financial case for preserving green spaces and increasing access.
+In London alone, better physical health tied to green spaces could save £580 million a year, with a further £370 million saved by contributing to better mental health.

-Unlike Hackney, many councils have felt forced to cut their parks and green spaces teams, but it is the retainment of a dedicated team that has enabled Hackney to draw in the resources needed to scale-up its work.
+Unlike Hackney, many councils have felt forced to cut their parks and green spaces teams, but it's the retainment of a dedicated team that has enabled Hackney to draw in the resources needed to scale up its work.
 For local authorities without a special team, volunteers are a useful way of multiplying human resources with huge payback.

 "Hackney is a diverse inner London borough with lots of multiple occupancy houses and flats without any gardens.
 Our parks are seen as communal spaces where people can come together, hold events and meet each other – we as a council recognise this as an essential function of green spaces and Hackney residents make it well known that they value them.
 There are also amazing health benefits, both physical and mental, that come from green spaces."